jliu1219/academic-kickstart/content/home/experience.md

   date_end = "2024-08-16"
   description = """

-  * Sep 2023 - Dec 2023: Long-term visitor at Institute for Pure and Applied Mathematics, UCLA
+  * Sep 2023 - Oct 2023: Long-term visitor at Institute for Pure and Applied Mathematics, UCLA

     """